zhukovdm/Congo/Congo.Assets/Resources/user.md

 turns, passing is not possible.
 Further, we describe the behavior of each piece and the aim of a game.

 `[L]ion` is the King of the Jungle.
-It may not leave castle around it.
+It may not leave $3 \times 3$ castle around it.
 Inside castle, it moves and captures as the King in Chess.
 If there is a vertical or diagonal line with no pieces between the two lions, the lion may jump to the other lion and capture it.

 `[Z]ebra` moves as the Knight in classic chess.